Tazinho/AlmostRandom/content/home/about.md

 +++

 I am currently working as Chief Data Scientist at  [Cronbach](https://www.cronbach.co/), where I am mainly responsible for the technological and analytical processes of the company.
+In addition to our contextual and psychographic targeting solution, I like to develop small tools to support our consultants in the form of R-Packages or Shiny Apps.
+Preferably with components of machine learning as well.

 Besides this job, I am about to finish my PhD thesis at the [UKE](https://www.uke.de/) about tissue outcome prediction of acute ischemic stroke patients.

-In the past, I have worked a lot in parallel in business and research.
-Due to the overlap and the often similar technical requirements of the projects I developed a general interest in higher level programming languages for dealing with data.
-Through this I met a lot of cool people and collected ideas for small side projects every now and then.
-Some of them can be found on this site.
+In the past, I did a lot of parallel work in business and research.
+Due to the overlaps and the often similar technical requirements of the projects, I developed a general interest in higher level programming languages for dealing with data.
+Through this I met a lot of cool people, and every now and then one or the other idea for a side project arose that we ended up realizing together.
+Some of these projects can be found here on this page.